keigoi/ocaml-mpst/instructions.md

 #### Compile/run a new example
 Use the following commands.
 The commands assumes the newly created file is /examples/mpst/ring_protocol.ml.

-* open the dune file and add an entry ring_protocol.exe
+* open the dune file and add a new executable entry for ring_protocol
 * to build the example use:
 ```
 dune build examples/mpst/ring_protocol.ml